MicrochipTech/fpga-hls-examples/Training1/readme.md

 *recurrence* where the current loop iteration is waiting for the previous iteration, but the next iteration is also waiting for the current iteration.
-We cannot parallelize any operations along this recurrence, so we need to wait 1 cycle for the load, 1 cycle for the multiply, and 1 cycle for the store before starting every loop iteration.
-Therefore, the pipeline initiation interval is 3 cycles (1 + 1 + 1).
+We cannot parallelize any operations along this recurrence, so we need to wait 1 cycle for the load, 2 cycles for the multiply (due to internal hardware constraints in the multiply unit it is 2 cycles instead of 1), and 1 cycle for the store before starting every loop iteration.
+Therefore, the pipeline initiation interval is 3 cycles (1 + 2 + 1).
 A diagram of how the pipeline schedule would look is presented in Figure 19.
 ```c
 void cross_iteration_dependency( volatile int array[N] ) {